mozaik-association/mozaik/docs/8Surveys.md

 # Surveys

-The Odoo standard 'Survey' module enables you to manage the different events of your organisation.
+The Odoo standard surveys module enables you to manage the different events of your organisation.
 The Mozaik module adds a few new features:

 - The automatic recognition of partners
 - The management of the questions of the survey in order to collect reusable data from the attendees.